zNightlord/Blendbench/README.md

 # Blendbench

-An extra extension for modelbench to convert Minecraft json file and backwards.
+An extra extension for Modelbench to convert Minecraft json file and backwards.
+Blockbench <-> Modelbench :)
+I mainly work with Blender but.
 <br/>
 *currently as a standalone run with python*